Worship

 At each baptism, in addition to pledging support for the candidates, those who are already baptized renew their vows.
 You can learn more about the service of Holy Baptism on page 299 in the Book of Common Prayer.

-For more information and to schedule a Baptism, please contact Paul Evans.
+For more information and to schedule a Baptism please fill out this form

 Holy Eucharist